aureliojargas/clitest/README.md

 ## Nerdiness

 * Use any text file format for the tests, it doesn't matter.
-The command lines just need to be grepable and have a fixed prefix (or none).
+The command lines just need to be grepable and have a fixed prefix (or even none).
   Even Windows text files (CR+LF) will work fine.

-* The cmdline power is available in your test files: use variables, pipes, redirection, create files, folders, move around…
+* The command line power is available in your test files: use variables, pipes, redirection, create files, folders, move around…

-* All the commands are tested in the same shell.
-Defined variables, aliases and functions will persist between tests.
+* All the commands are tested using a single shell session.
+This means that variables, aliases and functions defined in one test will persist in the following tests.

-* Both STDIN and STDOUT are catch, you can also test error messages.
+* Both STDOUT and STDERR are captured, so you can also test error messages.

 * To test STDOUT/STDERR and the exit code at the same time, add a `;echo $?` after the command.